Christina M. Paschyn is a multimedia journalist, award-winning documentary filmmaker, and academic based in Doha, Qatar.

 Dedicated to reporting the world’s untold stories, Paschyn is available for reporting projects in the Middle East and beyond.
 She is the founder of Paschyn Productions, a documentary film company specializing in social justice, human rights, gender, religious issues, and historical documentaries in both observational and expository mode.

-Paschyn, MS and MA, is a lecturer of journalism in residence at Northwestern University in Qatar.
+Paschyn, MS and MA, is an assistant professor of journalism in residence at Northwestern University in Qatar.
 She has reported for major news organizations across the globe, including the Pulitzer Center on Crisis Reporting, TIME.com in London, E News in Johannesburg and KVRR-TV as the station’s congressional correspondent in Washington, D.C.
-She delivered live shots and interviews about the rocket strikes on Be’er Sheva, Israel, during the 2009 Gaza War for multiple news outlets, including WEWS News Channel 5 in Cleveland.
+In her work as a journalist, Paschyn has covered a variety of under-reported issues, such as education policies in the GCC, deteriorating press freedom in Ukraine, net neutrality, and the Chernobyl nuclear disaster anniversary and its relevance to the Fukushima nuclear crisis.
+She delivered live shots and interviews about the rocket strikes on Be’er Sheva during the 2009 Gaza War for multiple news outlets, including WEWS News Channel 5 in Cleveland.

 Her video work also has appeared on CNN and Euronews and her writing has been published by the New York Times, the Christian Science Monitor, the Huffington Post, Women’s eNews, Chime for Change, Al-Fanar Media and in THINK.
 Magazine, Harper’s Bazaar (Arabia), Cosmopolitan magazine (Middle East edition) and the Chicago Journal, among other publications.
 She is skilled in Adobe Premiere CC, Final Cut Pro X and 7, Avid, Adobe Lightroom, Photoshop, ENPS and more.